All Episodes

 There's no suggestion that there's this huge backlog that the judicial business of the United States is not being conducted.

-It is simply a disagreement with the substance of results, and the substance of results, by the way, are often, including in the area I just wrote my book on on religious liberty, these cases are often decided, not always, but often decided by a supermajority, uh, and at times unanimously.
+And the substantive results, by the way, are often, including in the area I just wrote my book on, on religious liberty, these cases are often decided, not always, but often decided by a supermajority, and at times unanimously.

 So it's a very bad idea.

-Look at the United States Senate divided 50-50.
+Look at the United States Senate, divided 50-50.

 That strikes me as an even split.

-It takes Kamala Harris to come back from the border if she's there to cast a tie-breaking vote.
+It takes Kamala Harris to come back from the border, if she's there, to cast a tiebreaking vote.

-This is so far removed from FDR's true mandate in after the election, nineteen thirty-six, and even their president Roosevelt was told, no, it's a bonehead idea.
+This is so far removed from FDR's true mandate after the election, 1936.

-Now, you know, God willing, they can still have to stand up to the pressure, because believe me, they're getting a huge amount of pressure from the dark money group.
+Now, God willing, they can stand up to the pressure because believe me, they're getting a huge amount of pressure from the dark money groups who spent millions and millions of dollars to get President Biden elected, who are even spent millions of dollars to try to influence their vote.

-So they are saying, at least right now, that they don't want it, they don't want to vote for this.
+So they are saying, at least right now, that they don't want it.

-But again, I think the the other big problem here is even if they don't manage to to flip those with this huge dark money pressure campaign against those senators.
+But again, I think the other big problem here is even if they don't manage to flip those with this huge dark money pressure campaign against those senators, I think the other big problem is they're intimidating the justices.

-So this is the other angle, and I think the only solution is for it to be so clear that the American people are this is anathmatism, much like it was as Ken was talking about for FDR.
+And I think the only solution is for it to be so clear that the American people are, this is anathematism, much like it was, as Ken was talking about for FDR.

 And as we continue with Carrie Severino and Ken Starr, we'll get to your calls here in a second.

-Uh wouldn't that then render them a a political operation or extension of of the Democratic Socialist Party and their agenda, things that they would never get accomplished at the ballot box or legislatively, they'll they'll use the court to do for them.
+Wouldn't that then render them a political operation or extension of the Democratic Socialist Party and their agenda, things that they would never get accomplished at the ballot box or legislatively?

 Well, it would certainly erode the reputation for independence of the judiciary, especially the Supreme Court.